Old fashioned alternatives to toxic chemical-based sunscreen lotions and potions.

 Enjoy some shade

 Skin care needs to be good enough to eat! learn why

 The sun actually helps us make Vitamin D and according to The New Home Encylopedia (written in 1932) exposure to sunlight is best done in a hot, shady spot.
 So it seems sun-bathing was not in direct sun, yet is it any wonder we burn by lying on a sun bed by the pool?

-Vitamin D levels have fallen in Europe in recent years, is this due to our use of sun cream?
+Vitamin D levels have fallen in Europe in recent years, is this due to our use of sun cream or is it due to us spending hours mesmerised by computers?
 Rickets cases are now more common in Great Britain Rickets is a serious condition and one that sunscreen potentially has exacerbated.

 Could our desire to avoid the sunshine and the fear-marketing surrounding skin care have back fired?

 Learn more about Vitamin D. The Vitamin D council has this to say about Vitamin D.